vict0rsch/PaperMemory/Readme.md

 PaperMemory uses the PapersWithCode API in order to discover code repositories.
 If the paper being added to the Memory is from Arxiv, PaperMemory will use PWC's `arxiv_id` search field.
 Otherwise it will query per title.
 PaperMemory then expects exactly `1` result from the API.
 Any different `count` in the response will make PaperMemory consider there is no match.

-If a match is found, the selected repo is the official (if it exists) one with the most stars.
+If a match is found, the selected repo is the official (if it exists) one with the most stars (customizable in the Advanced Options).

 Here's an example return value from PWC's API